armink/EasyFlash/README.md

 - **Log** : The logs can store to product's flash which has no file-system.

 It's very suitable for small without a file system products.
+The developer can easy to locate and query problem when system crashes or freezes.
 You can use [EasyLogger](https://github.com/armink/EasyLogger)( A super-lightweight, high-performance C log library which open source by me.
 It provides a seamless interface with EasyFlash) at the same time.
 So, it's so easy to store the logs to flash.

 ### 1.1 File structure